EduCreative/EduSync-Student-Record-Management-VerBase/README.md

     npm run dev
     ```
 2. Open your browser and navigate to the local address provided by Vite (e.g., `http://localhost:5173`).

-### 5. Database Migrations & Updates

-If you are upgrading an existing EduSync installation, you may need to apply database schema changes manually.
-Run the following queries in your Supabase SQL Editor as needed.

-#### Upgrading to v2.0.0+

-Version 2.0.0 introduced significant features that require schema updates.

-1.  **Add Fine-Grained Permissions:** This feature requires a new `permissions_overrides` column in the `profiles` table.
-    ```sql
-    ALTER TABLE public.profiles
-    ADD COLUMN permissions_overrides JSONB;
-    ```

-2.  **Fix Student Admission Column:** A column was renamed for consistency.
-If you have an older version, you may encounter errors related to `admitted_in_class`.
-Run this query to fix it.
-    ```sql
-    ALTER TABLE public.students
-    RENAME COLUMN admitted_in_class TO admitted_class;
-    ```

 ---